Processing I: Motion tracking and balance

 Motion processing - inverse kinematics

-We can once again check what would be the proper filter
+We can once again check what would be the proper filter, below plot for wrist flexion

 Code to prepare environment